Russia detains economy minister over alleged $2M bribe for oil deal

 Related: Russia barges in on Iran's oil bromance with India

-Ulyukayev had been under investigation for more than a year, according to state news agency RIA Novosti.
+Ulyukayev was under investigation for more than a year, according to state news agency RIA Novosti.

 The Investigative Committee said that Ulyukayev had been caught accepting the bribe.
 The group is Russia's top federal investigative and anti-corruption body, and its leader reports directly to Putin.